Icenowy/xradio/README.md

 on each boot.
 Instead of creating a new device tree file for every system you should probably overwrite the address given after loading the device tree in u-boot.
 Using a unique OTP id from the SoC or similar would be a good idea.

+# What works, what doesn't

+Working:

+Standard client station mode seems to work fine.
+Master (AP) mode seems to work with hostapd up to the point that the AP is visible.
+Not tested any further.

+Not working:

+Dual role station and master mode.
+Adding both interface types works but the AP is not visible when hostapd is running.